24 Years Ago: Naomi Judd Announces Retirement

-In 1999, Judd also starred in a TV movie, ‘A Holiday Romance,’ as well as returning to the stage with her daughter, performing together for a New Year’s Eve concert in Phoenix, Ariz.
-She followed that performance by a marked return to the spotlight, joining her daughter on their cross-country Power to Change tour in 2000, and appearing on several TV shows, including Hallmark’s ‘Naomi’s New Morning’ in 2005, and as a judge on CMT’s ‘Can You Duet’ in 2008.
+In 1999, Judd starred in a TV movie, ‘A Holiday Romance,’ and returned to the stage with Wynonna, performing together for a New Year’s Eve concert in Phoenix, Ariz.
+She followed that performance by a marked return to the spotlight, joining her daughter on their cross-country Power to Change Tour in 2000 and appearing on several TV shows, including Hallmark’s ‘Naomi’s New Morning’ in 2005 and as a judge on CMT’s ‘Can You Duet’ in 2008.
 Judd also authored several books, including ‘Naomi’s Guide to Aging Gracefully.’

 While it is uncommon for people with Hepatitis C to lead such a productive life, the Kentucky native says a combination of conventional and alternative medicine, including taking plenty of vitamins each day and eating a healthy diet, helped cure her of the illness.

-‘I feel strongly about antioxidants,’ she says (quote via healthyhepper.com).
+‘I feel strongly about antioxidants,’ Judd says (quote via healthyhepper.com).
 “I’m fortunate in that I live in the wilderness and have clean air and pure water.
-Any time I go into the city, I double my antioxidant dosages.’”
+Any time I go into the city, I double my antioxidant dosages.”

-Since her miraculous recovery, the mother and daughter reunited on stage in 2010 for their final tour, The Last Encore, as well as appearing together on a reality show in 2011 on Oprah Winfrey’s OWN network.
-She also acted in a Hallmark movie, ‘Nearlyweds,’ earlier this year, and continues to make appearances speaking about her battle and recovery from Hepatitis C.
+Since her miraculous recovery, the mother and daughter reunited on stage in 2010 for their final tour, The Last Encore, and appeared together on a reality show in 2011 on Oprah Winfrey’s OWN network.
+Judd also acted in a Hallmark movie, ‘Nearlyweds,’ in 2013, and continues to make appearances speaking about her battle with and recovery from Hepatitis C.